-- Do I care if the vehicle is a basic model or something more luxurious?
+- Do I care if the vehicle is a basic model, or do I want something more luxurious?

-Narrowing down the types of vehicles you’re interested in is key to making sure your search for the perfect rental isn’t overwhelming.
+Narrowing down the types of vehicles that interest you is key to making sure your search for the perfect rental isn’t overwhelming.
 Now that you’ve done that, you’re ready to see what’s out there.

 2. Start Your Research With AutoSlash

 The first destination in your search for a rental car is a secret to a lot of people, but one that Team Clark has found can save you a lot of money: a site called AutoSlash.